 Defenses Available in a DUI Case When There Is a Minor in Your Vehicle

-You can face serious penalties if you are convicted of a DUI with a child in the car in Los Angeles.
+You can face severe penalties if you get convicted of a DUI with a child in the car in Los Angeles.
 Allow a lawyer to get to work on your defense to avoid fines and automatic jail time.
-A lawyer can work to show that you were not impaired or that you were stopped without due cause.
+A lawyer can work to show that you were not impaired or that you got stopped without due cause.

 Our team often works to get DUI charges dismissed.
 We also take steps to get DUI charges reduced in some cases.
 Plea bargains allow you to reduce the DUI charges you are facing in many situations.
 However, these deals are not always in your best interest.
 We’ll assess them for you to make sure they’re fair.

 You can face increased penalties if a child is in the car during your DUI arrest in Los Angeles.
-Make sure you face your charges head-on in this situation by contacting a law firm for assistance.
-A Los Angeles DUI attorney can handle all your legal challenges, starting with a risk-free, no-obligation consultation.
-Find out how by completing our online contact form or calling us at (310) 862-0199.
+Make sure you meet your charges head-on in this situation by contacting a law firm for assistance.
+A Los Angeles DUI attorney can handle all your legal challenges in many ways: